Stuycs-K/finalproject-09-chen-stacey-liu-sophie-calungsod-r/DEVLOG-Sophie.md

 - Wrote a brief script for myself and recorded the final video with the others (45 min)

 ### 2025-05-02 - final touches
-- Added 'goodbye' print statement for when user ctrl c's & added links to references used to the devlog (20 min)
+- Added 'goodbye' print statement for when user ctrl c's & added links to the references found/used to the devlog (20 min)